sporestudio/stream-server/docs/CONTRIBUTING.md

-# Contributing to FTP Server
+# Contributing to Streaming Server

 First off, thank you for considering contributing to our FTP Server project!
 Your support and involvement are greatly appreciated.